-Figure 1: k-adjacent points of a discrete point v.
+Fig. 1 k-adjacent points of an integer point v. a k = 0. b k = 1

-Figure 2: k-connected sets in \mathbb{Z}^2 .
+Fig. 2 k-connected sets in \mathbb{Z}^2 .
+Red line segments indicate k-adjacency relation in the set. a k = 0. b k = 1

-Minkowski additions with a so-called structuring element intersects with the original curve.
+The discretization most commonly used is the morphological discretization [11-14].
+In this approach, for a continuous curve, its discretized curve is defined as a set of the integer points, whose Minkowski additions with a so-called structuring element intersect with the original curve.
 Some classical discretizations, such as the supercover discretization [9] or the grid-intersection discretization [15], can be seen as particular cases of the morphological discretization.
-The morphological discretization can control the connectivity in the discrete space of a discretized curve by selecting appropriate structuring elements [6-8, 21-23].
+The morphological discretized curve by selecting an appropriate structuring element [6-8, 21-23].

 How to discretize a curve and how to compute its discretized one are different issues.
 The computational cost required for the morphological discretization is expensive.
-On the other hand, representing a discretized curve by a finite set of Diophantine inequalities (from which we choose only integer points) was introduced in [19], where a discrete 2D straight line is defined by two inequalities.
+To overcome this drawback, representing a discretized curve by a finite set of Diophantine inequalities (from which we choose only integer points) was introduced in [19], where a discrete 2D straight line is defined by two inequalities.
 Such a representation, called the analytical representation, has been developed for more complicated discrete curves in subsequent researches [1-5, 10, 22, 23].
 A discretized curve with an analytical representation is straightforwardly computed at low cost, just by evaluating inequalities for each integer point.
 This property is useful also for curve fitting problems [16-18, 20, 24, 25].
-To reduce the computational cost further, an approximation of the analytical representation was recently introduced in [22], where only vertices of the employed structuring element are evaluated to have the system of Diophantine inequalities.
+To reduce the computational cost further, an approximation of the analytical representation, called the analytical approximation, was recently introduced in [22], where only vertices of the employed structuring element are evaluated to have the system of Diophantine inequalities.
 This approximation is capable of handling even further complicated (and implicit) curves/surfaces in any dimensions.
-However, whether this approximation, called the analytical approximation, has the same connectivity that the original morphological discretization has is yet to be investigated.
+However, whether the analytical approximation has is yet to be investigated.